Codeblockz/CrewAI_Bloger_Demo/README.md

 The repo for CrewAI Bloger I made.
 Read about it [here](https://medium.com/@ryan.a.ellis.1/a-blog-about-a-crew-ai-crew-that-writes-about-a-crew-ai-crew-writing-a-blog-e85628159808).
+This repo contains a simple jyputer notebook that uses the crewAI framework to create blogs.
+It does this by scraping the web then writing the article.
+When done, the article is outputed in markdown format.